csadaka2/ordinary_chondrites_pairing/README.md

 ## Contact
 Feel free to reach out with any questions or feedback:
+- Pierre Sempéré : pierre.sempere.01@gmail.com
 - Carine Sadaka : sadaka@cerege.fr or carinesadaka123@gmail.com
-- Pierre Sempéré : pierre.sempere.01@gmail.com

 ## Credits
 Image was genearted using Canvas
+This project owes a great deal to Pierre Sempéré,  who took the lead on most of the coding and did most of the heavy lifting.
+Thank you for your hard work and dedication!